CraigorTheMighty/YABE/README.md

 Regular C and OpenCL-based encoders for BC1-5 and ETC1/2 aimed at producing extreme quality output at reasonable performance.

+Output images are saved as .ktx in the case of ETC1/2, and .ktx and/or .dds in the case of BC1-5.
+In the case of .dds, files will conform to DX9 DDS files when the format can be represented as a DX9 format in the interests of maximum compatibility, and a DX10 DDS file otherwise.

 This started as a tiny project, then grew arms and legs, so please excuse the mess.

 - Also, if you're hiring: I'm interested. ;)